 There are quite some factors to consider when you are choosing tires for your bike.
 This is, of course, assuming that you are replacing the old ones or simply buying new ones for a second-hand bike.

-- The first thing to consider is the affordability.
+- The first thing to consider is affordability.
 Different tires will cost differently depending on the designer and the ability to withstand harsh conditions.
 There are thin, tough tires just as much as there are sturdy thicker tires.
 These levels will cost more.

 - You also need to consider the purpose of the tires.
 People that are going to hit rough terrain, as well as paved roads, are better off with thicker tires.
 Thin tires are ideal for smooth roads.

 - The size of the tires also matters a lot.
-This is of course determined by the size of frame you have at the end of the day.
+This is of course determined by the size of the frame you have at the end of the day.
 Bigger tires will most likely be thick.
 The smaller thin tires also come in different sizes.
 These are all dependent on the type of bike wheel frame you have.

 Buying tires for your second-hand bikes will need to be well thought of.
 Cheap tires will cost you more in the long run.
 It is much better if you put in a little extra to enjoy more comfort.
 Punctures are not fun especially if you are on long tours.
 Getting help will be an issue and you will have to carry your bike for long distances.
-Tougher tires will not only last longer but give you a piece of mind.
+Tougher tires will not only last longer but give you peace of mind.